leventerguder/injavawetrust-aws-developer-exam/aws-certified-developer-official-study-guide-book/Chapter14-notes.md

 ## Object Lifecycle Management

-To manage your objects so that they are stored cost-effectively throughout their life, con- figure their lifecycle policy.
+To manage your objects so that they are stored cost-effectively throughout their life, configure their lifecycle policy.
 A lifecycle policy is a set of rules that designates actions that Amazon S3 applies to a group of objects.
 There are two types of actions: